priyalbhatewara123/Winter-Industrial-Training-GirlScript/README.md

 # Winter-Industrial-Training-GirlScript
-This repository contains all the codes and PPT's for future reference.
+This repository contains all the code and PPT's for future reference.

 ## Day 1:
 1. Introduction to Data Structures